-When comparing Writing Assistant’s performance between Grammarly Free vs. Premium, you could clearly see that Grammarly paid plans are designed for high performance and accurate grammar checking.
+When comparing Writing Assistant’s performance between Grammarly Free vs. Premium, you can clearly see that Grammarly’s paid plans are designed for high performance and accurate grammar checking.
 In contrast, a free Grammarly plan allows you to accomplish basic grammar, spelling, and punctuation checking.

 Comparing Grammarly Free vs Premium Grammar Checking

-To compare both Grammarly Free and Premium plans, I uploaded the same errorful document to both accounts.
+I uploaded the same errorful document to both accounts to compare both Grammarly Free and Premium plans.
 One is paid, and another is a free account.
 Let’s take a look at how well Grammarly Writing Assistant performs under a free account.

 Grammarly suggested that my article has got 41 overall errors under the Correctness category.
-Not rephrasing suggestions are made.
+No rephrasing suggestions are made.

-Now let’s take a look at how Grammarly Writing Assistant on Premium account performs.
+Now, let’s take a look at how Grammarly Writing Assistant on the Premium account performs.